For MS Word 2000, 2002, 2003, 2007, 2010, 2013, 2016, 2019 –

 Antioch is a utility which allows you to type classical Greek and Hebrew in Word.
 It includes fully programmable Greek and Hebrew keyboards, a uniquely simple and flexible system for handling diacritics and vowel points, an elegant font with all necessary characters, and converters for documents in many other formats.

 Please see the Antioch 3 page.
-Antioch 3 works in the current version of Word 365, but not in any version of Word which has some of its files online.
+Antioch 3 works in some of the many versions of of Word 365, but not in any version which has some of its files online.
 For Word 2000-2003, please use Antioch 2.

 Antioch 2 for Word 2000-2003 in Windows 2000, XP, Vista and 7